Tram route extension promised if SNP wins city election – Daily Business

 However, critics say it will not achieve the desired affect of forcing commuters to ditch their cars as it will serve areas with low car ownership.

-Scottish Conservative council candidate Iain Whyte said: “People living in Edinburgh will be frankly astonished that the SNP are talking up more tram lines.
+Scottish Conservative council candidate and group leader Iain Whyte said: “People living in Edinburgh will be frankly astonished that the SNP are talking up more tram lines.

 “The SNP’s track record on trams is nothing short of embarrassing yet they are asking voters to trust them to deliver this.”